martinjrobins/diffsol/book/src/use/c.md

 # C and other languages

-The [`diffsol-c`](https://crates.io/crates/diffsol-c) crate provides two higher-level APIs for using Diffsol from other languages with a C-compatible FFI:
+The [`diffsol-c`](https://crates.io/crates/diffsol-c) crate provides two higher-level APIs for using diffsol from other languages with a C-compatible FFI:

 1. A **dynamic dispatch** API — a Rust API that wraps the core `diffsol` solver